BekirEmirhan/SDM-Sorting-by-Divergence-from-Mean/README.md

 distribution was used for the numbers with a Gaussian distribution.
 <h1><b>5- Testing and Getting Results from Sorting Algorithms</b></h1>
-We give simple testing execution for algorithm-3 all process will be same process for other algorithms.
+We provide simple testing execution for algorithm-3 all process of the teseting process will be same for other algorithms.
 <br></br>
 Firstly, compile the code in linux terminal as : &nbsp;&nbsp;&nbsp;g++ SDM.cpp
 <br></br>